mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 }
 ```

-Interface cannot be used to create objects
+The interface cannot be used to create objects

 ```cpp
 Shape s;  //Error
 ```

-However, it can be used to create generic piece of code that works with all different derived classes:
+However, it can be used to create a generic piece of code that works with all different derived classes:

 ```cpp
 void displayArea(Shape& shape){